CONABIO/antares3-sentinel-download/README.md

 1 .- There is a preconfigured AMI for MAD-Mex called `sentinel2_download_preproc` with all the libraries and configurations   needed to reproduce this example.

 2.- If what you want is to process a scene that is already in `S3`, maybe it is more convenient to copy it into the `EC2` instance.
-Keep in mind that this will cause empty folders to not be copied, therefore, to run `sen2cor` properly, folders that are lost when copying a scene in `S3` must be generated.
+Keep in mind that when we download a scene and store it in S3, the empty folders are not copied.
+Therefore, to run `sen2cor` properly, folders that are lost when copying a scene in `S3` must be generated.
 This is to generate the folders `HTML`, `AUX_DATA` and `rep_info` inside the folder with `.SAFE` format.